GlacierProtocol/glacierprotocol.github.io/_docs/overview/multi-signature-security.md

 or "multisig", which utilises multiple private keys to provide greater security, while also protecting against total loss in the event of the loss of a single key.

-The "signature" part of "multisignature" comes from the process of using a private key to access bitcoins, referred to as "signing a transaction".

 ## Single private keys are risky